CSC510-SE-Uddharsh-Vineel-Chandrakant/G50-WolfTrack7.0/README.md

 ## Check out the video!

 To demonstrate our application's functionality and showcase its working examples, we have produced a video for the WolfTrack 6.0 project.
 In this video, we showcase that the system operates as intended.
-You can view the video by clicking on the following link:  [YouTube Link](https://www.youtube.com/watch?v=ACj3HYIbg2A)
+You can view the video by clicking on the following link:  [Google Drive Link](https://drive.google.com/drive/u/0/folders/12wHCHCc0qkgh_-oPQci3bGEgrj7ylkFT)

 ---